 The Political Science Academy, which is open to all students, aims to develop and promote student awareness of, knowledge regarding and participation in the political system.
 Field trips, speakers, topical discussions and debates, workshops and social activities are planned throughout the academic year.

 Membership in the Democrat Club is open to any member of the Le Moyne community who desires to meet, listen to and share the ideas of the Democratic Party.
 Events and activities of the club include an annual student voter registration drive, films, speakers, current event discussion sessions and campaign participation on behalf of Democratic candidates.

 The Republican Club was formed to make known and promote the principles of the Republican Party on campus.
 Among its goals are the development of political skills and leadership abilities needed for future service to the party and the community, the recruitment of students as members of the club and Republican Party and the election of Republican candidates at all levels of government.
 Membership is open to all students.

-Liberty for North Korea (LiNK)
+Liberty in North Korea (LiNK)

 Liberty in North Korea is a non-governmental organization that rescues North Korean refugees hiding in China and resettles them in South Korea or the United States, so that they can avoid being forcibly repatriated back to North Korea.
 LiNK also seeks to raise awareness of human rights issues in North Korea through media production, conducting research, and through semi-annual tours.
 The organization has produced several feature-length documentaries, including Danny from North Korea and Bridge to North Korea in 2013 and The People's Crisis and the SHIFT campaign video in 2012. http://www.libertyinnorthkorea.org/